mik-tf/k3scluster/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository, create a feature branch, and submit a pull request.

+## Disclaimer

+This project is provided "as is" without any warranty, express or implied.
+Use it at your own risk.
+The authors and contributors will not be liable for any damages or losses arising from the use of this project.

+This script automates the deployment of a Kubernetes cluster and related infrastructure.
+While designed for ease of use, it involves potentially destructive actions such as installing software and modifying system configurations on your target nodes.  **Ensure you understand the implications and have backups before proceeding.**

 ## Support